Legends-of-Alabastra-ReBorn/LOAR-BE/README.md

 # Lambda Treasure Hunt Ultimate Backend 5000

 This is the most powerful mining operation Lambda School has ever seen.
-Build in failsafes, the ability to run up to 4 players at a time, and all the attitude you could ask for.
+Built in failsafes, the ability to run up to 4 players at a time, and all the attitude you could ask for.

 Brought to you by the Legends of Alabastra.